GenieCoderSrc/geo_lat_lon/README.md

 ---

-## ⚙️ Best Practices
+## 📀 How It Works

+1. 🔒 **Geohash Encoding**: Converts lat/lng to a geohash string.
+2. 📶 **Neighboring Hashes**: Queries current and surrounding geohash cells.
+3. 🔍 **Range Querying**: Performs Firestore queries with `startAt`/`endAt` for geohash ranges.
+4. 🧠 **Client-side Filtering**: Optionally filters results strictly based on radius.
+5. 📊 **Sorting**: Results are sorted by proximity.

+---

+## ⚠️ Notes

 * Always use `GeoLatLon` when saving or updating geo fields.
 * Use `strictMode: true` when you want distance-accurate filtering.
-* Ensure your Firestore index supports sorting on geohash.
+* This package requires Firestore indexing on the geohash field
-* Avoid radii smaller than 0.5 km to reduce missed edge cases.
+* Avoid radius smaller than 0.5 km for edge-case accuracy
+* Client-side sorting is preferred over Firestore `orderBy`

+---

+## 🔗 Credits

+Forked and evolved from [geoflutterfire_plus](https://pub.dev/packages/geoflutterfire_plus) with support for latest Dart, Flutter, and Firestore SDK.

 ---